crownstone/firmware-tests/README.md

 - ...json
     - Contains the state of the program, can be used later to resume tests.

+# License

 ## Open-source license

-This firmware is provided under a noncontagious open-source license towards the open-source community.
+This software is provided under a noncontagious open-source license towards the open-source community.
 It's available under three open-source licenses:

 * License: LGPL v3+, Apache, MIT